kaitoy/pcap4j/README.md

 5. Build<br>
    Open a command prompt, `cd` to the project root directory(i.e. the same directory as the pom.xml in the directory created in the step 4), and execute `mvn install`.
+   Note administrator/root privileges are needed for the unit tests.

 License
 -------